AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module4/ex2.md

 Click on **Save Interfaces**.

-## Exercise 4.2.4: Setup the implementation
+## 4.2.4: Setup the implementation

 Our skill's logic is implemented using the [NodeJS Alexa SDK v2](https://developer.amazon.com/docs/alexa-skills-kit-sdk-for-nodejs/overview.html).
 See <!----> for more details on the implementation.